Human Genomics Research Has A Diversity Problem

 Precision medicine promises to tailor the diagnosis and treatment of disease to your unique genetic makeup.
 A doctor may use the presence of certain genetic markers to diagnose a disease, or choose one drug for treatment over another.

-But the studies that link genetic markers with disease focus largely on white European populations, and neglect other races and ethnicities, according to an analysis published in the journal Cell on Thursday.
-The researchers argue this lack of diversity in genomic studies harms our scientific understanding of the genetic underpinnings of disease in all populations, and exacerbates health care inequities.
+But the studies that link genetic markers with disease focus largely on white European populations and neglect other races and ethnicities, according to an analysis published in the journal Cell on Thursday.
+The researchers argue this lack of diversity in genomic studies harms our scientific understanding of the genetic underpinnings of disease in all populations and exacerbates health care inequities.

 The analysis reports that 78 percent of all individuals included in genomic studies of disease up to 2018 were of European descent, 10 percent Asian, 2 percent African, 1 percent Hispanic, and less than 1 percent for all other groups.

-"That is just unbelievable," says Sarah Tishkoff, an evolutionary geneticist at the Perelman school of Medicine at the University of Pennsylvania who was an author of this analysis.
+"That is just unbelievable," says Sarah Tishkoff, an evolutionary geneticist at the Perelman School of Medicine at the University of Pennsylvania who was an author of this analysis.
 "It really limits our understanding."

 Ignoring genomic diversity can mean missing out on information that could benefit all.
 For example, the authors of the study point to PCSK9, a gene important for regulating cholesterol.
-Studying mutations that occurred in West African populations provided extra insight into the underlying biology, and led to a new class of drugs that benefit people of all races.
+Studying mutations that occurred in West African populations provided extra insight into the underlying biology and led to a new class of drugs that benefit people of all races.

 "We're really just choosing to miss out on learning all sorts of things about the genome and what it does," says Alice Popejoy, a postdoctoral geneticist at Stanford University not involved in this analysis.